pcaulfie/pands-project/README.md

 * As the p value (Pr(>F) for all 3 tests, is > 0.05 (α), the null hypothesis must be rejected.
 The null hypotheses states that the means of all species are all equal, this is usually defined as a significance level (denoted as α or alpha) of 0.05.
 This back up the earlier findings that the differences between the species is statistically significant.

 ### Summary of Investigation
+* The evidence suggest that species setosa, differs significantly from other species.
+Evidence:
+  * the mean value of the variable's petal_length and petal_width.
+  * the standard deviation value of the variable's petal_length and petal_width.
+  * The mean and standard deviation of the other 2 species seem to be positively correlated, suggesting that they may have some common characteristics.

+* There is evidence to suggest that there is a high correlation between petal length and petal width.
+Evidence:
+  * The data points in the scatterplot for petal length and petal width are the most tightly clustered along an imaginary line, suggesting a strong relationship.
+  * The data points in the swarmplot for petal length and petal width are the most narrowly distributed, whereas the distribution of the other variables was much wider.
+  * The correlation coefficient of the following pairs of variables was strongest; petal_length & petal width, suggesting a strong positive relationship, when one variable increases, the other increases.

+### Conculsions and Recommendations
+As the species setosa, seem to share little in common with the species versicolor and virginica, the above results must be interpreted carefully.
+I agree with Nichols (2014) that you could draw different conclusions from the data set depending on what question you asked.
+For instance, if the species setosa was excluded from the dataset, entirely different conclusion could be drawn.
+If I were to undertake this study again, instead of trying to assess if pairs of variables are correlated, over all plants in the study, I would to study each species separately.

 ## References